What other people say

 3. Decision makers in the fields of politics, business, technology, development cooperation and migration.

 … insights into the techno-economic environment of Kenya and Eastern Africa,

 … an awareness of how the digital revolution can meet the needs of people,

 … ideas on how to access new markets,

 … a sense of what the next global “big thing” could be,

 … an understanding of smart approaches to African-European relations.

 When and how much?

-The fee includes a program of lectures, company and field visits, a 5-night stay in a 4-star hotel in Nairobi, a city tour and a night game safari.
+The fee includes a program of lectures, company and field visits, a 4-night stay in a 4-star hotel in Nairobi, a city tour and a game drive in Nairobi’s National Park.
 Travel to and from Nairobi is not included.

 Who are the organizers?